lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 ### Trim the nickel strips

 Look at your original battery pack -- the nickel strips are thinner where they connect to the ribbon cable and battery board.
-Trim your nickel strips to match both width and length.
+Trim your nickel strips to match both width and length, and be sure to pay attention to orientation so the thin part you cut is on the correct side.
+Compare to the old pack every step of the way!

 Now you're ready to solder it up!